amir-khoshdel-louyeh/federated-learning-simulator/README.md

 Notes:
 - MNIST is downloaded on first run to `src/matlab/data/` (relative to the MATLAB files).
 - The model is a small MLP (Flatten → Dense(64, ReLU) → Dense(10, Softmax)) with manual backprop and Adam updates (no toolboxes required).
+- `main.m` automatically adds its `algorithms` subfolder to the MATLAB path, so functions like `fedavg`, `fedprox`, etc., resolve in MATLAB Online.

+Troubleshooting:
+- If you see "Unrecognized function or variable 'fedavg'", ensure your session has added `src/matlab` to the path (use the `addpath` line above) and then re-run `main`.

 ## Comparing results and generating graphs